Ole Miss vs. Tulane NCAA Football Odds, Plays and Insights | September 18, 2021

 - The Green Wave average 125.5 more yards per game (490.0) than the Rebels allow (364.5).

-- Tulane is 3-0 against the spread and 1-1 overall when the team totals more than 364.5 yards.
+- In games that Tulane piles up more than 364.5 yards, the team is 2-0 against the spread and 1-1 overall.

-- This year the Green Wave have turned the ball over five times, one more than the Rebels' takeaways (4).
+- The Green Wave have turned the ball over five times this season, one more turnover than the Rebels have forced (4).

 Ole Miss Top Players

-- Matt Corral leads the team with 381 passing yards (381.0 yards per game) and has a 68.8% completion percentage this year (22-of-32) while throwing one touchdown.
-He also has 55 rushing yards on 12 carries with one touchdown, averaging 55.0 yards per game.
+- This year, Matt Corral has recorded 381 passing yards (381.0 yards per game) while going 22-for-32 (68.8% completion percentage) and throwing one touchdown and zero interceptions.
+He has added 55 rushing yards on 12 carries with one touchdown, averaging 55.0 yards per game.

-- Snoop Conner has churned out a team-high 60 rushing yards (60.0 yards per game) and scored two touchdowns.
+- Snoop Conner has taken eight carries for a team-leading 60 rushing yards (60.0 yards per game) while scoring two touchdowns.

-- This season Dontario Drummond has nine receptions for a team-high 177 receiving yards (177.0 per game) and one touchdown.
+- Dontario Drummond has grabbed nine passes for a team best 177 yards with one touchdown.
+He averages 177.0 yards per game.

-- Jerrion Ealy has caught three passes for 51 yards, averaging 51.0 yards per game this year.
+- Jerrion Ealy is averaging 51.0 yards per game, racking up three receptions for 51 yards.

 Tulane Top Players

-- This year, Michael Pratt has put up 296 passing yards (296.0 yards per game) while going 27-for-44 (61.4% completion percentage) and throwing three touchdowns and zero interceptions.
-He has tacked on 34 rushing yards on 15 carries with one touchdown, averaging 34.0 yards per game.
+- Michael Pratt leads the team with 296 passing yards (296.0 yards per game) and has a 61.4% completion percentage this year (27-of-44) while throwing three touchdowns.
+He also has 34 rushing yards on 15 carries with one touchdown, averaging 34.0 yards per game.

-- Tyrick James has six catches and paces his team with 93 receiving yards (93.0 ypg).
+- Tyrick James has racked up six receptions for 93 yards, best on his team.
+He averages 93.0 receiving yards per game.

 - Shae Wyatt has contributed with 58 yards (on five catches).

-- Jaetavian Toles is averaging 42.0 yards per game, racking up two receptions for 42 yards.
+- This season Jaetavian Toles has caught two passes for 42 yards, averaging 42.0 receiving yards per game.